Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 An environment, including static surfaces such as the ground and walls, provides contact forces that contribute to the robot's stability and enable interactive tasks such as walking and pushing.
 An example of a static environment is in Fig.~\ref{fig:robot_loco_manip} (a) and (b).
 Since the environment is static, the robot does not need to consider the environment's state or stability during planning.
 Instead, the robot is often required to deal with acyclic contact patterns and non-coplanar contacts given specific environment geometries.
 This challenging problem is referred to as multi-contact planning (MCP)~\cite{Bouyarmane2019, CarpentierTRO, ferrari2023multi}.
 MCP is a widely studied area that involves both contact planning and motion planning.
 Since contact planning has been discussed in Sec.~\ref{sec:contact_planning}, in this subsection, we focus on the motion planning aspect of MCP, specifically in terms of real-time multi-contact MPC.
 Given a sequence of contact modes, MCP aims to find feasible motion and contact wrenches of all contacts.

 Multi-contact MPC for humanoid robots can be solved by optimization-based methods~\cite{Dai_centroidal_kinematics, polverini2020multi}.
-Among these methods, Centroidal Dynamics (CD) is the most common model due to its accurate representation of contact forces and the system's centroidal momentum.
-Despite the model’s accuracy, CD contain a nonlinear term derived from the cross-product between the state (CoM position) and control (contact wrench), posing a challenge to trajectory optimization.
-Using multi-contact MPC as a motion planning technique also has limited dynamic locomotion capabilities because it treats arms and legs uniformly as general contacts, making it less efficient at handling frequent contact switches compared to pure locomotion models such as the linear inverted pendulum model (LIPM).
+Among these methods, CD is the most common model due to its accurate representation of contact forces and the system's centroidal momentum.
+Despite the model’s accuracy, CD contains a nonlinear term derived from the cross-product between the state (CoM position) and control (contact wrench), posing a challenge to trajectory optimization.
+Using multi-contact MPC as a motion planning technique also has limited dynamic locomotion capabilities because it treats arms and legs uniformly as general contacts, rendering it less efficient at handling frequent contact switches compared to pure locomotion models such as the LIPM.
 Although MPC has the ability to plan contact with any surface of the robot, the regularization of the planned contact forces usually requires accurate joint torque sensing or whole-body tactile sensing (Sec.~\ref{sec:whole-body-tactile}), which still has significant space to explore and presents great potential for rich and safe environment interaction.